-What is my body doing at 40 weeks?
+What is my body doing at 40 weeks pregnant?

 If you don’t go into labour soon, you’ll likely be induced next week or the week after.

-- Water breaking: As we mentioned last week, the embarrassing moment when your water breaks in public is mostly the stuff of movies, as most women experience their water breaking while they are already in the hospital and in labour.
-While less than 15% of women experience their water breaking before labour, if you do experience this, whether it’s a gush or a small leak, call your doctor straight away, as it means labour will either begin within 24 hours, or your doctor will start it for you.
+Water breaking: The embarrassing moment when your water breaks in public is mostly the stuff of movies, as most women experience their water breaking while they are already in the hospital and in labour.
+While less than 15 per cent of women experience their water breaking before labour, if you do experience this, whether it’s a gush or a small leak, call your doctor straight away, as it means labour will either begin within 24 hours, or your doctor will start it for you.
 The water breaking means that the amniotic sac that has been surrounding your baby for the last nine months has ruptured.
 The amniotic fluid is colourless and odourless, so if your water breaks and you notice any green and brown colours, call your doctor right away, as it could mean that your baby has had a bowel movement in utero.

-- Leg cramps: Carrying around all that extra weight is bound to impact your legs, and it may come in the form of unpleasant and painful leg spasms.
-Flexing your ankles
+Leg cramps: Carrying around all that extra weight is bound to impact your legs, and it may come in the form of unpleasant and painful leg spasms.
+Flexing your ankles can help.

 Although you’ve reached 40 weeks pregnant, there’s no guarantee that your baby will want to come out just yet.
 Very few babies arrive on their due date and in reality, they could turn up anytime between weeks 37 and 42.

 However, if you just can’t wait to meet them, there are a few things you can do to speed the process up.
 Here are just some of them…